zombiecure/songs/index.md

 Just a guy who thought he knew history until last month.
 Middle-class, white, Christian, veteran - basically believed all the "official stories."
 Then I started researching for a family history project and... holy shit.

 I'm not special.
 I'm not "woke."
 I'm just shocked and writing songs about it.
+Maybe, just maybe, those who have an audience can present these songs or something better to them.
+If we all get to knowing the truth then we can be more informed on what we say "Yes" or "No" to.
+This library will continue to grow as I learn more, what's even more shocking is how much there is to know.
+If you want a wake up call, read/listen to "Lies My Teacher Told Me" by James W. Wolf.

 ## Quick Links